 - Tile of your choice – I used subway tile from Floor and Decor… the best price I could find anywhere, saved me almost $60 buying it from them instead of Home Depot. (although since I purchased it, there has been a slight increase in price I noticed) Just an FYI, Home Depot sells Daltile subway tiles and they are slightly yellow compared to the Floor and Decor!

 - tile adhesive of your choice – I used a premixed thin-set from Home Depot

 - Tile Trowel – I used a tiny v notch trowel (trowel size will be determined by the size of tile you are using)

-- Metal scraper – to clean your trowel while working
+- Metal putty knife – to clean your trowel while working

 - Tile cutter – to make the majority of the cuts on the end pieces

 - Wet Tile Saw – To make small cuts or cuts along the length of the tile